ultrazohm/ultrazohm_sw/docs/source/general/how_to_guides/how_to_implement_uz_on_k26_kits/how_to_implement_uz_on_k26_kits.rst

 Prerequisites
 =============

-  * Getting-Started completed and understood
+#.
+Getting-Started completed and understood
+#.
+An evaluation kit to use

     *  A `KR260 <https://www.xilinx.com/products/som/kria/kr260-robotics-starter-kit.html>`_ evaluation kit
+    *  A `KV260 <https://www.xilinx.com/products/som/kria/kv260-vision-starter-kit.html>`_ evaluation kit

-  * Install Vitis and Vivado **2022.2**, download `here <https://www.xilinx.com/support/download.html>`_
+#.
+Install Vitis and Vivado **2022.2**, download `here <https://www.xilinx.com/support/download.html>`_
-  * Basic knowledge of the used tools.
+#.
+Basic knowledge of the used tools.

 Vivado
 ======

-To get the UltraZohm-Framework running on the KR260, first of all a valid Hardware-Design is needed.
+To get the UltraZohm-Framework running on the Kria boards, first of all a valid Hardware-Design is needed.
 This can be done with the create a project from scratch or using mainly scripts.

 Creating Fresh Project
 -----------------------

 #.
 Create a fresh project in Vivado 2022.2

 #.
-When you were asked for the Default Part, select `Kria KR260 Robotics Starter Kit SOM`
+When you were asked for the Default Part, select the board which you have.

+    #.
+For `Kria KR260 Robotics Starter Kit SOM`

     .. _Boardselection_KR260: